srivatsav1998/Attendance-tracker/README.md

 There is no big procedure to get your hands on, just clone the repository and import the slac.sql file into the phpmyadmin to create a database in your sql.

 ## Contribution
-Feel free to add any other functionalities which you feel necessary and good.
+Feel free to contribute by adding any additional functionality you may feel is relevant.